General Crime Information

 To help keep your car secure, purchase a wheel locking device for the steering wheel.
 If you purchase an alarm system for your car, purchase one that will automatically prevent your car from starting until the alarm is reset properly.
 If you already have any or all of these items, be sure and use them.

-Immediately report any theft to the community safety office by calling 503/788-6666.
+Immediately report any theft to the Community Safety department by calling 503-788-6666.

-Community safety officers will assist you in filing a police report and can provide a copy of the police report for your insurance agency.
+Community Safety Officers will assist you in filing a police report and can provide a copy of the police report for your insurance agency.

 In addition to specialized advocates, the district attorney has a general victim's assistance program that acts as an advocate for crime victims, makes referrals, and keeps victims informed on the status of their case.
 The state also operates a crime victim's compensation program, which offers compensation for medical and similar no-property expenses to those who meet the following criteria: